red-hat-storage/gluster-test-drive-docs/docs/gluster-module-3.md

 - Initiate and observe volume self-heal behavior
 - Expand a distribute-replicate volume and observe rebalance
-- Understand the use of the `volume profile` command
-- Understand the use of the `volume top` command
+- Understand basic brick monitoring and performance diagnostics
 - Set and observe volume and directory quotas

 ## Lab Setup